 Government inspectors now spend less time on direct, hands-on inspection and more time reviewing reports and test results companies produce themselves.
 In many cases, the workload of inspectors is so heavy they cannot possibly verify companies are following the safety rules.

-Many believe these changes led to the Maple Leaf Foods tragedy that left 22 dead and dozen more ill in the summer of 2008, victims of tainted Maple Leaf cold cuts.
+Many believe these changes led to the Maple Leaf Foods tragedy that left 23 dead and dozens more ill in the summer of 2008, victims of tainted cold cuts.